iliopdavid/dds25-5/README.md

 # Team 5 Distributed Data Assignment 2025

+Please note that we have implemented two different approaches: one using the synchronous Saga pattern and the other following an asynchronous event-driven architecture.

+We would greatly appreciate it if you could review both implementations, as each provides fault tolerance while ensuring consistency.

+The event-driven approach is implemented in [rabbitmq-final branch](https://github.com/iliopdavid/dds25-5/tree/rabbitmq-final)

 ## Saga Workflow and Choreography Logic

 This repository contains our primary implementation of a distributed checkout system using the **Saga pattern** with **synchronous choreography**.